basho/basho_docs/content/riak/ts/1.3.0/learn-about/tablearchitecture.md

 )
 ```

+The column names in the partition key are used to determine which vnodes handle the writes and queries, which is why we suggest using a column definition that captures a class or type of data and another that captures an instance of that class or type.
+For instance, `region` represents a class of data, whereas `state` is an instance of that class.

-The values in the partition key determine which vnodes handle its writes and queries.
-If the `family` and `series` fields are the same for large numbers of writes, and the quanta that is specified has a large duration, only n_val vnodes will process the incoming writes.
+If both column names represent the same class or type of data for large numbers of writes, and the quanta that is specified has a large duration, only n_val vnodes will process the incoming writes.
 In these instances, Riak will not be able to parallelize the workload across CPUs.

-Riak TS queries work best when the data being queried is in the same family, series, and quanta because all keys and values are written contiguously on disk.
+All keys and values are written contiguously on disk.
 For each co-located block of data a sub-query is created.
 Currently there is a default maximum of 5 sub-queries per single query to prevent overload; see [Configure Riak TS][configuring] for details on changing that value.

 Choosing a quanta size involves tradeoffs.
 Small quanta are best for writes while large quanta are best for queries.
 You should choose your quanta according to your data needs.

 It is difficult to make any recommendations on quanta size, because the size of your quanta is heavily dependent on both the kind of data you are gathering and what you need to do with it.

-See also [Riak TS Best Practices][bestpractices].
+Also see [Riak TS Best Practices][bestpractices] for more guidance on choosing an appropriate quantum size.

 ## Editing Your Table